cbonoz/arbichain/README.md

 ### Challenges we ran into
 * Integrating chainlink and chainlink LLMs into the decision making process while maintaining a high level of security.
+* Using chainlink function to fufill an AI-based assessment.

 ### Accomplishments that we're proud of